 It might sound at this point, that its all problems but in actual fact MOST jars seal, so relax – you’re doing the right thing.
 Home canning is still a good way to preserve food.
 Because you canned, you can enjoy the taste of summer fruits (and vegetables if you pressure can) in the middle of winter, and you can also customize recipes to suit your family’s taste preferences and dietary needs.

-I no longer can in the same quantity I used to.
+I no longer preserve in the same quantity I used to.
 For one, I don’t have five growing kids living in my house anymore.
-I no longer buy fruit for the purpose of canning.
-I preserve the EXCESS of what I produce myself, and sometimes produce that is given to me – produce that we have more of than we can enjoy FRESH.
-The “excess” of that produce.
+And I no longer buy fruit for the purpose of canning.
+I preserve the EXCESS of what I produce myself, and sometimes excess that is given to me – which is MORE than what we can enjoy FRESH.
+I believe in eating IN the SEASON as much as possible, and preserving excess while its at it’s best.

 And yet another reason I don’t can in the same quantity that I used to, is that about 12 years ago I discovered freeze dried food which has an extended shelf life and higher nutritional value.
 Not everything is suitable to be freeze dried, just as not everything is suitable for canning, drying or freezing.
 I love that I have the flexibility to take advantage of all preserving options.
 Click HERE to see other methods of preserving, and the freeze dried food I prefer.